alisonsadel/NYC-Challenge-Final/README.md

 </section>

 # Random Forest Regression Model

-*  Prework:
+  ## Prework
   *  Merge all dataframes outlined above, only keeping the binary encoded values to use as features (x variables)
   *  Assign X values from the Real Estate Final table for the model & cast all as int
   *  Assign Y value (dependent variable) from the Real Estate Final table for the model (y = sold_price)

 ```
 # Run test and training of the data